Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Is it possible to link the on-shell -contributions and ``kinematic'' -effects?

+Here the model spectral function $T(s)$ is determined in the Minkowski region\footnote{The quantity $T(s)$ may be expressed through combinations containing an imaginary part of the self-energy insertions to the renormalized quark propagator considered in \cite{Tarrach:1980up}.} as:
-In this perturbative expression $\overline{m}_q(s)$ is the $\rm{\overline{MS}}$-scheme running mass of heavy quark, normalized at the scale $\mu^2=s$ in the time-like region of energies and $t_k$ are the coefficients of this spectral function.

-One of the basic ideas of the work \cite{Chetyrkin:1997wm} upon simulating of the ``kinematic'' $\pi^2$-terms involves that at $s=\overline{m}^2_q$ the coefficients $t_k$ in Eq.(\ref{T(s)}) are modeling the defined in the on-shell scheme coefficients $t^M_k$ of the on-shell-$\overline{\rm{MS}}$ heavy quark mass relation (\ref{t^M}).
+In this perturbative expression $\overline{m}_q(s)$ is the $\rm{\overline{MS}}$-scheme running mass of heavy quark, normalized at the scale $\mu^2=s$ in the time-like region and $t_k$ are the dimensionless coefficients of this spectral function\footnote{At an arbitrary normalization point the coefficients $t_k$ contain the RG logarithms of a type $\ln (\mu^2/s)$.}.
+One of the basic ideas of the work \cite{Chetyrkin:1997wm} consists in a fact that at $s=\overline{m}^2_q$ the coefficients $t_k$ in Eq.(\ref{T(s)}) are assumed to be equal to the corresponding on-shell scheme coefficients $t^M_k$ of the heavy quark mass relation (\ref{t^M}), i.e. at this point $T(\overline{m}^2_q)=M_q$.

-From the explicit form of $T(s)$ in Eq.(\ref{T(s)}) it is apparent that the perturbative expansion of the Euclidean l.h.s of Eq.(\ref{dispersion}) will have the following form:

-Taking the foregoing ``physically'' motivated inputs into account we find the following link between the Minkowski OS coefficients $t^M_k$ and the perturbative coefficients $f^E_k$ of the Euclidean function $F(Q^2)$, given by Eqs.(\ref{dispersion}) and (\ref{F}):